Mule Team 11 M390

-The Austrian's B+?hler Group merged with Sweden's Uddeholm Steel Works in 1991, creating the world's largest tool steel manufacturer, B+?hler Uddeholm.
+The Austrian's Bohler Group merged with Sweden's Uddeholm Steel Works in 1991, creating the world's largest tool steel manufacturer, Bohler Uddeholm.
 Specializing in aviation/aerospace and automotive steels, they also produce tool steels used in the manufacture of consumer goods including electronics and cutlery.
-Through a powdered metallurgy processes they produce M390 Microclean steel which is highly sought and well suited to today's high-performance cutlery.
-M390 is a martensetic chromium steel highly resistant to corrosion.
+Through a powdered metallurgy processes, they produce M390 Microclean steel which is highly sought and well suited to today's high-performance cutlery.
+M390 is a martensitic chromium steel highly resistant to corrosion.
 The powdered granules of Chromium and Vanadium in the steel are small, consistently sized, and finely dispersed in the steel's matrix (mix) making it exceptionally homogenous.
 This means for the consumer cutting with M390 will experience a high-level wear and corrosion resistance and the blade steel can be polished to a mirror-like finish.